 Catherine initially treated her NET surgically and with chemotherapy but became interested in PRRT when it was introduced to her as an alternative.
 She completed her six-month PRRT course in January 2019; she was the first Ochsner patient to do so after it was approved by the FDA.

 Catherine returns to OMC- Kenner once a month for a shot of Lanreotide, an injection that helps slow NET growth.
-She also has routine scans and sees Dr. Ramirez every six months to monitor her condition.
 The oldest of eight children, Catherine is a natural caretaker and spends her time managing her brother’s property, gardening and taking care of her rescue dog, Sport, in Albany, La.

 “I am a very active person and my diagnosis has not slowed me down.
 On my brother’s property, I cut down trees, rake leaves and do whatever needs to be done,” Pittman shared.
 “I think there is no place like Ochsner.
 If not for them, I would have only lived another two or three weeks after my diagnosis.”